Metamodel construction for sensitivity analysis: Introduction

 They quantify the contribution of a subset of variables $\gx$ to the output $m(\gx)$.
 Several approaches are available for estimating these sensitivity indices, see for example Iooss and Lema\^itre~\cite{ioossLemaitre15} for a recent review.
 Among all of them, let us consider the one based on metamodel construction that allows to directly obtain the sensitivity indices.
 Generally one consider metamodels that correspond to an ANOVA-type decomposition, and that are candidate to approximate the Hoeffding decomposition of $m$.
 The ANOVA-type decomposition leads to consider functions defined as follows:

 for functions $f_{v}$ that are chosen to belong to some functionnal spaces.
-The truncated (such that to keep polynomials with degree less than some integer) polynomial Chaos construction was proposed by Blatman and Sudret~\cite{BlatmanSudret}.
-This truncated expansion is used as an approximation of the Hoeffding decomposition of $m$.
-The authors propose a method for truncating the polynomial Chaos expansion and then an algorithm based on least angle regression for selecting the terms in the expansion.
+The polynomial Chaos construction, see for example Ghanem and Spanos~\cite{GhanemSpanos}, Soize and Ghanem~\cite{SoizeGhanem2004}, can be used to approximate the Hoeffding decomposition of $m$.
+This approach was considered by Blatman and Sudret~\cite{BlatmanSudret} who propose a method for truncating (such that to keep polynomials with degree less than some integer) the polynomial Chaos expansion and then an algorithm based on least angle regression for selecting the terms in the expansion.
 For the same purpose, Gu and Wu~\cite{GuWu} propose an algorithm based on the hierarchy principle (lower order effects are more likely to be important than higher order effects) and on the heredity principle (interaction can be active only if one or all of its parent effects are also active).
 This approach joins the one proposed by Bach~\cite{bach09} for variable selection based on hierarchical kernel learning.

-Durrande et al.~\cite{Durrande2013} propose to approximate $m$ by functions belonging to a reproducing kernel Hilbert space (RKHS).
+Inspired by Touzani \cite{Touzani}, Durrande et al.~\cite{Durrande2013} propose to approximate $m$ by functions belonging to a reproducing kernel Hilbert space (RKHS).
 The RKHS is constructed as a direct sum of Hilbert spaces leading to a functional ANOVA decomposition (see Equation~\eref{anova.eq}), such that the projection of $m$ onto the RKHS is an approximation of the Hoeffding decomposition of $m$.

 Following Lin and Zhang~\cite{LinZhang06}, Touzani and Busby~\cite{Touzani13} propose an algorithm to calculate the penalized least-square estimator of $m$ on the RKHS space, where the least-square criteria is penalized by the sum of the norms of $m$ on each Hilbert subspace.
 This group-lasso type procedure allows both to select and calculate the non-zero terms in the functional ANOVA decomposition.